A second face for Face ID is very beneficial — here's how to set it up!

-When Apple launched the iPhone X with Face ID, there was a limitation: only one face could be set up.
-This means that if you wanted someone else to be able to unlock your device (like a significant other in case of emergency), or if you just look really different with glasses or sunglass, a hat, or even a face mask, then you may run into issues unlocking the best iPhone or iPad with Face ID.
-Thankfully, Apple added the option to add a secondary, or alternate face to Face ID in iOS 12 and later.
-Here's how to get it all set up on your iPhone or iPad with Face ID.
+Face ID originally launched with the iPhone X, and at the time, there was one limitation: you could only set up a single face.
+This meant that if you wanted your significant other to be able to access your phone in case of an emergency, or if you look different with glasses or sunglasses, a hat, or a face mask, then you would experience some issues getting Face ID to work on the best iPhone.
+But Apple eventually added the option to add a secondary, or alternate face to Face ID in iOS 12 and later.

+Here's how to set up an alternate appearance for Face ID on your favorite iPhone or iPad Pro.

-Face ID Alternate Appearance: Which devices support Face ID?
+Which devices support Face ID?

 As of March 2021, there are four generations of iPhone and four generations of iPad Pro that support Face ID.